 Clean up after your pets and limit the use of fertilizers and pesticides.
+Take part in watershed activities or volunteer

 Clean up heating or fuel tank leaks with cat litter.
 Sweep material and seal in bag.
 Check with local facility for disposal.